6 men, 1 woman charged with Orchard Towers murder

 Another woman who was arrested in connection with the case has yet to be charged.

 The police said they received a call for assistance at Orchard Towers on Tuesday at 6.25am.
-When officers arrived at the scene, they found the 31-year-old man motionless.
+When officers arrived at the scene, they found Mr Satheesh motionless.
 He was taken to Tan Tock Seng Hospital, where he was pronounced dead.

 CCTV footage obtained by 8world News showed a man walking slowly in front of an escalator before collapsing, prompting onlookers to rush forward to check on him.